-Recent rises in the cost of home insurance are bad enough.
-But if you have a criminal record, it can make the getting cover even more expensive.
+The cost of home insurance can be pricey enough.
+But if you have a criminal record, it can make getting cover difficult and even more expensive.

-The guidelines tell insurers how they should deal with customers who have criminal records:
+Over the course of the last few years, they've built on these initial guidelines and standards.
+They tell insurers how they should deal with customers who have criminal records:

 Companies should provide clear information about how they use criminal convictions to set policy prices.